shopware/store-api-reference/docs/guides/quick-start/register-a-customer.md

 ## Guest Customers

-Guest customers are one-time customers, which simply place an order without creating an account.
-Technically, guest customers have to be registered as well, however the record will just be created for technical reasons.
-Just pass the `guest: true` to the register request in order to create a guest customer.
-The rest of the flow will be the same as for a normal registration.
-Just be aware that, for guest customers you can't re-obtain a valid session, once they've been logged out.
+Guest customers are one-time customers who simply place an order without creating an account.
+Technically, guest customers have to be registered as well; however, the record will just be created for technical reasons.
+Just pass the `guest: true` to the registration request in order to create a guest customer.
+The rest of the flow will be the same as a normal registration.
+Just be aware that you cannot re-obtain a valid session for guest customers once they have been logged out.

 The double opt-in procedure described above works the same for guest customers.